Liberia–United Kingdom relations: Territorial disputes

 In the decades following independence, Liberia and the United Kingdom developed more antagonistic relations, both financially in the form of loan conditions as well as territoriality between the Republic of Liberia and the Colony of Sierra Leone.
 Border disputes between the two countries began in the 1860s, under President Stephen Allen Benson.
 In particular, Liberia claimed the territory of the Vai people along the border, although never exercised control there.
 Under the administration of President Edward James Roye, border disputes continued, with President Roye making two trips to London to discuss the matters with Foreign Affairs Minister Granville Leveson-Gower, 2nd Earl Granville regarding the competing claims over the disputed land.

 In 1882, British Governor of Sierra Leone Arthur Havelock arrived in Monrovia with the backing of British warships.
 He demanded from the Liberian government the cessation of all claims to territory west of the Mano River, with the threat of bombardment.
-While President Anthony W. Gardiner agreed with Havelock's terms, the Liberian Senate would not ratify the proposed treaty.
+While President Anthony W. Gardner agreed with Havelock's terms, the Liberian Senate would not ratify the proposed treaty.
 In 1885, the United Kingdom seized the western territory.
 In 1887, President Hilary R. W. Johnson signed a final treaty with the United Kingdom accepting the annexation, and the Senate ratified the treaty.

 In 1903, the border between the Colony of Sierra Leone and Liberia was adjusted by agreement.
 Further adjusting of the border happened in the Anglo-Liberian convention of 21 January 1911, in which the northern and southern borders were readjusted to have greater congruence with natural features as well as tribal divisions.
 Adjustments continued with agreements made in 1917 and 1930.